No one works for free (well, at least most of us do not).

 Ad Overload Kills Traffic Sources

 I’m not going to go into how consumers feel about ads.
-To be honest, consumers are always going to cry foul whenever they experience even a modicum of inconvenience.
+Consumers are always going to cry foul whenever they experience even a fraction of inconvenience.
 Adsense and Taboola are relatively non-intrusive ad networks (though Taboola recently added a video pop, pending inventory, you can shut it off).

-Facebook will notoriously lower reach on your website the more aggressive your website is with displaying ads.
-And Google will not prioritize you in their search if your site displays ad farms.
+Facebook will notoriously lower reach on your website; the more aggressive your website is with displaying ads.
+And Google will not prioritize you in their search if your site presents ad farms.
 If you want an optimal website business experience that consists of SEO and Social juice, ads will serve to detrimentally affect you.

 Sure, you can have ads on your site and still be a beloved Facebook website and rank high in the Google SERPS, but you have to keep your ad placements at modest levels regarding placement and volume.
 And this will inevitably truncate your revenue growth.

-You will always be contorting your mental well-being attempting to balance ads for increased revenue with the unwritten rules of the main traffic providers.
+You will always be contorting your mental well-being attempting to balance ads for increased revenue with the unwritten rules of the primary traffic providers.

 Many Ads Destroy User Browser Speeds

-Ad Revenue Based On RPM Can Lead You Into Mental Anguish
+Ad Revenue Based On RPM Can Lead To Mental Anguish

-Ads seem like the easiest, least laborious solution because the network handles conversions…until they don’t.
+Ads seem like the easiest, least laborious solution because the network handles conversions…until they do not.

-I can’t tell you the great depths of time waste I’ve landed myself in during times of crappy RPM.
+I cannot tell you the great depths of time waste I have landed myself in during times of crappy RPM.
 It is frustrating at the highest of levels.

 Lots of ad networks outside of Adsense will not be able to fill inventory.
 Doesn’t seem like a big deal, does it?
 Here’s what happens.